Scientists Mapped Where Emotions Live in Our Bodies And It Might Change Things

 No matter the culture, people tended to experience emotions in remarkably similar bodily patterns:

-Happiness: Lit up almost the whole body, especially chest and face
+Happiness: Lit up almost the whole body, especially chest and face.

-Sadness: Heavy dullness in the limbs, numbness in the torso
+Sadness: Heavy dullness in the limbs, numbness in the torso.

-Anger: Explosive heat in the chest, arms, and face
+Anger: Explosive heat in the chest, arms, and face.

-Fear: Chills down the spine, tension in the chest
+Fear: Chills down the spine, tension in the chest.

-Love: Warmth centered in the chest and head
+Love: Warmth centered in the chest and head.

 The study produced colorful, almost infrared-looking maps showing where each emotion “lives.”

-It was one of the first scientific proofs that emotions aren’t just abstract feelings.
+It was one of the first scientific proofs that emotions aren’t just abstract feelings, but they have a physical fingerprint, and your body actually remembers them.

 Why It’s Such a Big Deal